 compass Explore next steps to improve your mental health.
 Get help for stress

 Have you given any thought to your cortisol levels lately?
-The so-called “stress hormone” is a popular topic that’s often blamed for a wide range of symptoms, including exhaustion, bloating, anxiety, brain fog, muscle cramps, and lack of focus.
-However, as with any health “issue” that gains traction on social media, it can be hard to know who to trust or what information is truly worth your consideration.
+The so-called “stress hormone” has become a popular scapegoat, blamed for everything from exhaustion and bloating to anxiety, brain fog, muscle cramps, and lack of focus.
+But as with any health “issue” that gains traction on social media, it’s hard to know who to trust or what information is actually worth your attention.

-Our bodies have been flooded with cortisol since the earliest humans ran from tigers and bears to stay alive.
-So why is the hormone getting so much attention more recently?
+Here’s the thing: Our bodies have been dealing with cortisol since the earliest humans ran from tigers and bears to stay alive.
+So why is this ancient hormone suddenly getting so much attention?
 Here’s what you need to know.

 What Is Cortisol?